matthewdeaves/csend/TAGS.md

     *   **`Makefile` (POSIX):**
         *   Object file lists and dependencies adjusted.

 v0.0.11 brings the Classic Macintosh version closer to feature-parity with the POSIX version in terms of core communication capabilities.
-Both platforms now utilize shared logic for discovery processing and TCP message handling.
+Both platforms now utilise shared logic for discovery processing and TCP message handling.
 The Classic Mac version now fully supports sending and receiving chat messages and QUIT notifications.
 Key remaining differences lie in the UI (GUI vs. CLI) and threading models.

 ---